kevL/yata/ReadMe.txt

-Ctrl+Home                 - selects first cell in the table Ctrl+End                  - selects first cell in last row of the table Left/Right/Up/Down arrows - selects next cell in the direction
+Ctrl+Home                 - selects first cell in the table Ctrl+End                  - selects first cell in last row of the table Left/Right/Up/Down arrows - selects next cell in the direction Ctrl+Up                   - selects first cell in the col Ctrl+Down                 - selects last cell in the col

 - w/out cell selected or 2+ cells selected
 Home                      - scrolls table all the way left